nestarz/esdev/README.md

 ## Use

 1. Build.
-Transpilation of files usinng registered `transformers` (from `esdev.config.js` or the default ones, see below).
+Transpilation of files (using registered transformers from `esdev.config.js` or the default ones, see below).

 ```
 esdev build